liltims77/Data-pipeline-on-AWS/README.md

 DATA ENGINEERING ON AWS

-Introduction & Goals
+Introduction

-This is a project that involves building a platform and pipeline om AWS for Data Engineering.
+This is a project that involves building a platform and pipeline on AWS for Data Engineering.

 CONTENTS
 - [The Data Set](#the-data-set)